 In April 2014, RYAN LEE moved to an expanded 8,000 square foot location at 515 West 26th Street that overlooks the High Line.
 The gallery subsequently launched RLWindow, an experimental exhibition platform designed to engage with visitors on the High Line.
 The program features both gallery artists and invited participants with a focus on video, new media, and performance.

-Since the conception of RYAN LEE, reviews of exhibitions and projects presented at the gallery, along with major profiles and features of gallery artists, have appeared in international publications and broadcasts, including Al Jazeera America, Art Asia Pacific, Art in America, The Art Newspaper, ArtNews, BBC, The Brooklyn Rail, Democracy Now, Domus, Harper’s, Huffington Post, Hyperallergic, i-D Magazine, Il Gazzettino, Interview Magazine, Miami Herald, Tyler Green’s Modern Art Notes, New York Daily News, New York Observer, New York Times, The New Yorker, NPR, Oxford American, The Paris Review, Slate, T Magazine, Vice, Vogue, The Wall Street Journal, and Whitewall.
+Reviews of exhibitions and projects presented at the gallery, along with major profiles and features of gallery artists, have appeared in international publications and broadcasts including Al Jazeera America, Art21, Art Asia Pacific, Art in America, ArtForum, The Art Newspaper, ArtNews, BBC, Boston Globe, The Brooklyn Rail, Democracy Now, Domus, Harper’s, Huffington Post, Hyperallergic, i-D Magazine, Il Gazzettino, Interview Magazine, Miami Herald, New York Daily News, New York Observer, New York Times, The New Yorker, NPR, Oxford American, The Paris Review, Slate, Photograph Mag, T Magazine, Vice, Vogue, The Wall Street Journal, and Whitewall.